TosbackCgusBridge-Bot/CGUs-versions/Buckle/Privacy Policy.md

         *   Kid's Jeans

         *   Girl's Jeans
-        *   Boy's JeansGive a Buckle Gift card MILITARY GUESTS, GET FREE STANDARD SHIPPING ON ORDERS OVER $150.
-SEE DETAILS
+        *   Boy's JeansGive a Buckle Gift card TREAT YOURSELF!
+ENJOY A GIFT WITH PURCHASE.
+SEE DETAILS.
 *   New
     *   *   Women's New